How Missouri Auto Insurance Laws Work

 Suing an insurance company is a challenging task.
 It will require energy and money as you may need to travel and pay court and attorney costs.

-Your attorney would need to investigate the accident to build a case against the insurance company.
-This investigation is usually done by reviewing important documentation about the accident, such as police and medical reports.
-On their end, the insurance company would investigate to find anything they can use to discredit your claim.
+Your attorney must investigate the accident to build a case against the insurance company.
+This investigation is usually done by reviewing necessary documentation about the accident, such as police and medical reports.
+On their end, the insurance company would investigate to find anything they can use to discredit your car accident claim.

 You and your loved ones may need to testify in court as witnesses and provide evidence of your loss or injury, including medical bills and other expenses.

-Note that insurance companies are often unwilling to go to court, and they might make a settlement offer while your case is pending in court.
+Insurance companies are often unwilling to go to court and might make a settlement offer while your case is pending.
 Do not be in a hurry to accept that offer.
 Instead, consider working with your attorney to review it before deciding either way.

-However, you need to be aware that court processes take time and require a lot of patience.
+However, you must be aware that court processes take time and require a lot of patience.
 It would help if you supported your attorney and trusted their ability to represent your interests regardless of any delays.

 Tips to Help You Succeed With Your Auto Insurance Claim/Lawsuit